djwoodward/advent-of-code/README.md

-# advent-of-code-2024
+# Advent Of Code

-This year I'm using kotlin and typescript
+For 2024 I'm using kotlin and typescript

 ### Installing kotlinc
 https://kotlinlang.org/docs/command-line.html#homebrew